FAQ Page 1 - RBI - Reserve Bank of India

 j. amount received from a relative of the director of an NBFC;

-The Reserve Bank publishes the list of NBFCs that hold a valid Certificate of Registration for accepting deposits on its website: www.rbi.org.in → Sitemap → NBFC List → List of NBFCs Permitted to Accept Deposits.
-At times, some companies are temporarily prohibited from accepting public deposits.
-The Reserve Bank publishes the list of NBFCs temporarily prohibited also on its website.
-The Reserve Bank keeps both these lists updated.
-Members of the public are advised to check both these lists before placing deposits with NBFCs.
+The Reserve Bank publishes the list of NBFCs that hold a valid Certificate of Registration for accepting deposits on its website (www.rbi.org.in) under Regulation → Non-Banking → NBFCs.
+Members of the public are advised to check the list before placing deposits with NBFCs.

 Page Last Updated on: December 10, 2022